crpietschmann/portfolio/_imports/_posts/2016-03-02-follow-you-own-path-dreams-and-passion.markdown

 Many of us hear the negative insecurities and fears of others being projected towards us through the "you can't", or "that won't work" statements of negativity.
 These statements are rooted in these peoples own fears and insecurities.
 They are afraid of failure themselves, so they try to discourage you too.
 Don't listen to this advice from others.
 In fact, distance yourself from these people and find people who encourage you.

-<em>"Whether you think you can or you can't, you're right."</em> - Henry Ford
+*"Whether you think you can or you can't, you're right."* - Henry Ford

 In the pursuit of happiness, it is extremely important to follow your dreams, passions and find your own path to achieve the life you're after.
 Surround yourself with as many people that are positive towards your goals, and distance yourself from those who are constantly trying to bring you down.